TheDestroyerOfAllWorlds/TicTacToe-GTKmm3/README.md

 # TicTacToe Remake (GTKMM3)
-A TicTacToe remake made using C++ and GTKmm3.
+A TicTacToe remake made using C++ and GTKmm3 (incomplete due to possible bugs)

 While GTK is well known as a Linux graphical toolkit, this particular application only works on Windows, because I use Windows.